HelmholtzAI-Consultants-Munich/MLEE/README.md

 If you do not have Git or Conda installed, follow the installation instructions in the next section (3.2.2).

 ### 3.2 Installation

 #### 3.2.1 Clone the MLEE repository

 You only need to clone the repository once per local device.
-On the cluster, the file system is shared across login and compute nodes, so the repository only needs to be cloned once.
+If you intend to run MLEE on the cluster, the file system is shared across login and compute nodes, so the repository also only needs to be cloned once.

 ##### Recommended: clone using HTTPS